UnkemptDataBod/powerbi-apis/README.md

 > [!NOTE]
-> If you contribute please be sure to use the (replaceguids script to change any sunsitive IDs)[utils\replaceguids.ps1]
+> If you contribute please be sure to use the [replaceguids](utils\replaceguids.ps1) script to change any sunsitive IDs

 # powerbi-apis
 This is initially to provide a base for schema validation and as a reference for future usage of the APIs.